mwittig/pimatic-edimax/README.md

 Configuration
 -------------

 You can load the plugin by editing your `config.json` to include the following in the `plugins` section.
-The property ` interval` specifies the time interval in seconds for polling the state information of the Smart Plugs.
+The property `interval` specifies the time interval in seconds for polling the state information of the Smart Plugs.
+For debugging purposes you can also set the property `debug`to `true`.
+For normal operation the latter is not recommended.

     {
        "plugin": "edimax"